Stability and chaos in dynamical last passage percolation: The scaled version of the main result and a sketch of the proof ideas

 \item Brownian resemblance for routed polymer weight profiles: for any given $a \in n^{-1}\Z \cap (0,1)$, the random function

-is strongly Brownian in the sense of Section~\ref{s.brownianreg}.
-Thus, so is the profile specified by this formula with the replacement $\weight_n \to \weight_n^t$ for any given time $t \geq 0$. \end{enumerate} The broad approach in our arguments is to track the shadow of a time-$t$ event at time zero.
-Namely, we will demonstrate that the event of low subcritical overlap---that $O_n\big( \rho_n^0, \rho_n^t \big)$ is at most one-half, say---typically forces the occurrence of a static event, at time zero, which we show to be rare.
+bears a strong resemblance to Brownian motion.
+Thus, so is the profile specified by this formula with the replacement $\weight_n \to \weight_n^t$ for any given time $t \geq 0$. \end{enumerate} As indicated rather quickly in Section \ref{geomlpp}, the broad approach in our arguments is to track the shadow of a time-$t$ event at time zero.
+Namely, we will demonstrate that the event of low subcritical overlap---that $O_n\big( \rho_n^0, \rho_n^t \big)$ is at most one-hundredth, say---typically forces the occurrence of a static event, at time zero, which we show to be rare.

 Our proof will classify the event of low subcritical overlap according to several cases for the geometric relationship between the polymers $\rho_n^0$ and $\rho_n^t$; in different cases, different rare time-zero events will be shown to be forced.
 These time-zero events share a certain feature, however---that there exists a zigzag whose geometry is substantially different from that of $\rho_n^0$ but which is a near polymer at time zero, in the sense that its time-zero weight differs from $\rho_n^0$'s by an insignificant margin of error.
-With this overarching theme in mind, we indicate the structure of the proof overview for Theorem~\ref{t.main.scaled}(1).
+We now expand more on this overarching theme.
 First, we will indicate more precisely the form of the time-zero event that we will utilise, and explain why it is a rare event.
-Then we will indicate two important cases for the relative geometry of $\rho_n^0$ and $\rho_n^t$ in the event that these polymers experience low overlap.
-In each case, we will explain in outline how this geometry typically forces a time-zero event that we have informally seen to be rare.
-Thus, in the ensuing three subsections, we discuss the static rarity of a near polymer that differs geometrically from the polymer in a substantial way; and, in turn, two significant subevents of low overlap between $\rho_n^0$ and $\rho_n^t$, and how their occurrence typically forces such a rare static event.
+Then we will indicate two important cases for the relative geometry of $\rho_n^0$ and $\rho_n^t$ in the event that these polymers experience low overlap and how that forces a rare time-zero event.